brainhackorg/global2019/content/faq/03-host.md

   - question: Could we use our own visuals and logo?
     answer: |
       It certainly is fun to have different logos for each of the participating sites.
-However, this is optional, and you are welcome to use the Brainhack Global logos provided (here)[https://github.com/brainhackorg/pr-material].
-If you choose to create your logo, please follow the (Code of Conduct)[http://www.brainhack.org/code-of-conduct.html]: make sure that the logos do not offend any group of society or individuals by any means and/or create any conflicting ideas on political opinions, race and gender discriminations.
+However, this is optional, and you are welcome to use the Brainhack Global logos provided [here](https://github.com/brainhackorg/pr-material).
+If you choose to create your logo, please follow the [Code of Conduct](http://www.brainhack.org/code-of-conduct.html): make sure that the logos do not offend any group of society or individuals by any means and/or create any conflicting ideas on political opinions, race and gender discriminations.

   - question: Will we get technical support on implementing the website and setting up the broadcasting?
     answer: |